The 31 Most Awesome Road Trips From Chicago: Day Trips, Weekend Getaways, and Longer Excursions!

 The island is 45 miles long by 9 miles wide, so it offers some incredible long-distance hiking opportunities.
 Be ready for possible moose sightings, as the isle has thousands in its forests.

-29. New Orleans
+30. New Orleans

 driving to new orleans

 Make sure to get your car tuned up before this one!
-The 14-hour, 926-mile trip to New Orleans is doable as a two-day drive (although I once had some crazy friends who drove the whole thing in one day after their flight was canceled!)
+The 14-hour, 925-mile trip to New Orleans is doable as a two-day drive (although I once had some crazy friends who drove the whole thing in one day after their flight was canceled!)

-After such a lengthy drive, you’ll want to spend several days in the Big Easy, exploring New Orleans’ offbeat attractions and popular sights.
-Check out Mardi Gras World, explore the Faubourg Marigny neighborhood, get beignets at Café du Monde, visit the fantastic World War II Museum, and stop in to the Voodoo Museum and Pharmacy Museum.
+Check out Mardi Gras World, explore the colorful Faubourg Marigny neighborhood, get beignets at Café du Monde, visit the fantastic World War II Museum, and stop in to the Voodoo Museum and Pharmacy Museum.

 Don’t forget to listen to some live jazz music.
 And then spend the night partying in the French Quarter.
 Few places in America can match the atmosphere of Bourbon Street!

-30. Drive Part of Route 20
+31. Drive West on Part of Route 20

 lewis clark road trip

 U.S. Route 20 is the longest road in America, stretching from Boston to Newport, Oregon.
 It happens to pass through the southern end of Chicago.
-Driving all 3365 miles could take weeks, but you can pick a small portion of the road and start driving.

 I once took 5 days to drive the portion of Route 20 from Chicago to Wyoming.
 This part of the route passes through Rockford and a bunch of small towns in Iowa and Nebraska.
-It’s not the most scenic drive in the country, but it provides a nice glimpse of small-town life.

-31. Oklahoma, Kansas & Kansas City
+32. Oklahoma, Kansas & Kansas City

 oklahome road trip